Ph-IRES/pub_club/scientific_paragraphs.md

-Tutorial: Writing a Scientific Paragraph
+# Writing a Scientific Paragraph

 Step 1: Define the Purpose of the Paragraph